 It would also be nice to make figures that show up if the paper is printed in grayscale - e.g., use different shapes and brightness levels for the points in the figure, not things that are so similar that they all look the same in gray.
 Also, the labels on most of the figures are tiny and everything is quite hard to see.

-Please see our response to the editor’s comment (3).
+We have adjusted the figures accordingly (see our response to the editor’s comment (3)).

 4. I know this is in the realm of further model development... but why do we need to have non-uniform utterance cost to get the bias for exact interpretation in Figure 3b?

-Assuming different costs for round and sharp numbers is crucial for the bias towards exact interpretation of sharp numbers.
-Without a difference in utterance cost, there is no reason for a speaker to choose a round utterance over a sharp utterance when she wishes to communicate a range of price states and not a particular price state.
-We believe this is partly the reason why people interpret sharp numbers as more exact—because they are aware of the alternative, less psychologically costly utterances that the speaker could have said if they had wanted to communicate imprecisely but did not say, and thus infer that they meant to communicate precisely.
-A similar use of utterance cost has been shown to predict Horn implicatures more generally (cite).

 I mean, I see how the model requires it - but that seems like a kludge to me: why should "51" be more costly to say than "50"?
 If it's simply length of time it takes to say it, then, "250" should be way more costly than even "51" but I would suspect you don't want to assume that.
 (I know there is a literature with other models that assume this but I think it's a kludge there too).

 As described in our response to the editor’s comment (1), the cost of an utterance may be due to factors such as availability, frequency, and complexity of the number terms, and we do not make specific assumptions about which factors are most important.
 We have revised the main text to make it clearer that cost is not necessarily determined by the length of the utterance.